 - At the top, you can change the data window between hourly, daily, weekly, monthly, and yearly (H, D, W, M, Y)

 - Toward the bottom, you’ll see heart rate highlights and more information about each type of heart rate data

 Further down in the main Heart section, you’ll see more data like Cardio Fitness, ECG results, blood pressure readings, and low/high/irregular heart rate notifications.

 Here’s how all this looks on iPhone:

-Also shown above in the second and third screenshots, if you swipe down from the main Heart screen in the health app, you can see highlights and at the bottom ECG, blood pressure data, and heart rate notifications.
+If you swipe down from the main Heart screen in the Health app, you can see highlights at the bottom including ECG, blood pressure data, heart rate notifications, and Cardio Recovery numbers.

 Read more 9to5Mac tutorials:

 - Apple Watch: How to see calories burned – active, passive, and total